emuehlstein/dmrconfig_dm32/dm32_reference/read_connection.md

 Termination detail:

-- Only the first probe `56 00 00 40` is CR‑terminated (`0x0D`) in the capture; subsequent `56 00 00 00 xx` probes are sent without CR and still succeed.
+- Only the first probe `56 00 00 40` embeds an explicit `0x0D` as its fifth byte in the capture; subsequent `56 00 00 00 xx` probes are sent without any trailing carriage return and still succeed.

 Reply structure: